vickycye/nuu/backend/SETUP.md

 3. Run `python test_depth_estimation.py` to test depth estimation
 4. Start the server with `python run.py`
 5. Test the API endpoints
-6. Ready for 3D reconstruction implementation!
+6. Ready for frontend integration!